NBA Rumors: Kevin Durant, Kyrie Irving Met in New York to Talk 2019 Free Agency

 ASG Will Be Competitive Again If the NBA Raises the Stakes

-Brooklyn only has one slot available for a max contract but could move point guard D'Angelo Russell to create a second one if they sign Irving, per Ian Begley of SNY.
+Brooklyn only has one slot available for a max contract but could move point guard D'Angelo Russell to create a second one if it signs Irving, per Ian Begley of SNY.

-So there are a lot of moving pieces that could force plans to change in the coming weeks, but it sounds like Irving and Durant are still discussing the idea of linking up in free agency.
+There are a lot of moving pieces that could change plans in the coming weeks, but it sounds like Durant and Irving are still interested in linking up.

 What If KD Is Never KD Again?